 1. Fill out the Project tab.
 Measured files will be saved in the entered folder.
-In this example, Autoname is set to include the Project name (Barrier1), the Location name (reflection position 1 R\Pos1) and the Receiver/microphone number (R0n) in the file names.
+In this example, Autoname is set to include the Project name (Barrier2), the Location name (transmission position 1 Elem or position 2 Post) and the Receiver/microphone number (R0n) in the file names.

 - 2. Set the Gain slider at the same value as with the reference measurement. - 3.
-Click the Start button to perform the measurement, resulting in 9 impulse responses. - 4.
-In Graph view, select parameter INR and wait for the curves to appear. - 5.
-If necessary, repeat the measurement under improved conditions for better INR values.
+Click the Start button to perform the measurement, resulting in 9 impulse responses.